 You can also right-click on the icon and select Uninstall from the context menu that appears, or you could simply select the program icon and click on the Uninstall link.

 If the program offers this option, you may also be offered a link to Change or Repair the program.

 Once the removal process is complete, you will receive a confirmation.
 You may also be asked to restart your computer to complete the uninstallation process.
 Do so.

-If you are a little familiar with the working of Windows, additionally, you could do the following to completely uninstall programs:
+If you are a little familiar with the working of Windows, additionally, after you have uninstalled the app or program via Settings or Control panle, you could do the following to completely uninstall programs:

 - Check the Programs folder where the program was installed, and delete the uninstalled programs folder if you still find it there.

-- You could also Show hidden files via the Folder Options or File Explorer Options, and search for the uninstalled programs’ name.
+- You could also Show hidden files via the File Explorer Options, and search for the uninstalled programs’ name.
 Say you uninstalled McAfee – then search for McAfee and delete all folders and files that may be found.

 - Do the same in the Windows Registry.
 Create a System Restore Point and the Run regedit, press Ctrl+F, and search for McAfee.
 Delete the keys found.
 Do this only if you are familiar with working with the Registry.